 Double the Donation is the leading provider of matching gift solutions.
 Their matching gift database has collected data on more than 20,000 companies and subsidiaries and their matching gift program information.

-People come to your donation page at the peak of their engagement.
-They’re seriously considering donating to your organization (hence, the reason they’re on your donation page in the first place) and most receptive at this time to learning about matching gift opportunities.
+When people come to your donation page, they’re seriously considering donating to your organization They’re engaged with your mission and therefore receptive at this time to learning about matching gift opportunities.

 Here’s a scenario to build out this point: